-- > Ensure that they have read and understand this policy, and review its contents at least annually. - > Agree and adhere to the terms on acceptable use of the school's ICT systems and the internet (appendix 3) - > Ensure that online safety is a running and interrelated theme while devising and implementing their whole school or college approach to safeguarding and related policies and/or procedures - > Ensure that, where necessary, teaching about safeguarding, including online safety, is adapted for vulnerable children, victims of abuse and some students with special educational needs and/or disabilities (SEND).
-This is because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may often be more suitable - In line with KCSIE (2023), ensure that appropriate online filters and appropriate monitoring systems are in place, so that students are safeguarded from potentially harmful and inappropriate online material.
+- Ensure that they have read and understand this policy, and review its contents at least annually. - Agree and adhere to the terms on acceptable use of the school's ICT systems and the internet (appendix 3) - Ensure that online safety is a running and interrelated theme while devising and implementing their whole school approach to safeguarding and related policies and/or procedures - Ensure that, where necessary, teaching about safeguarding, including online safety, is adapted/differentiated for vulnerable children, victims of abuse and some students with special educational needs and/or disabilities (SEND).
+This is because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may often be more suitable taking into account the ability/understanding of the child/children. - In line with KCSIE (2024), ensure that appropriate online filters and appropriate monitoring systems are in place, so that students are safeguarded from potentially harmful and inappropriate online material.
 However, they must be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding. - Ensure that safeguarding training for staff, including online safety and filtering and monitoring training, is integrated, and considered as part of the whole school safeguarding approach.
-They will also ensure that the children are taught about safeguarding, including online safety
+They will also ensure that the children are taught about safeguarding, including online safety.